Robstoner/intro-to-robotics/README.md

 This repo will contain everything related to the ***Introduction to Robotics*** course from the ***Faculty of Mathematics and Computer Science***🏫 ***, at the University of Bucharest***.
 All laboratory homeworks will be saved here, with their implementations, code💻, details and requirements.
-They will be arranged in their own separate folders📂, with useful links from their respective homework details below.
+They will be arranged in the `Homeworks` folder, each in it's own subfolder, with useful links from below.
+Lab and course notes will also be saved here, in the `Labs` and `Courses` folders.

 <div align="center">
   <b>Don't forget your protection glasses🥽!</b>